khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/04-tower.md

 > **TWR Controller:** _**"GFA087, behind the landing Qatar Airbus A320, 3 mile final, line up and wait RWY30R via A9, behind"**_

 !!!node "Vitally Important"
-    The use of the word "behind" at the start and end of the instruction is compulsory, this is to ensure the aircraft fully understands they are to give way to the landing traffic
+    The use of the word "behind" at the start and end of the instruction is compulsory, this is to ensure the aircraft fully understands they are to give way to the landing traffic.

 ### 3.2.2 Conditional Line Up Clearance (Departing Traffic)
 The **TWR Controller** can also issue a conditional line up clearance for traffic waiting to depart behind a departing aircraft ahead of him.
 Again, this must be done efficently and precisly to prevent any runway incursions or misunderstanding.